koppen/mentalized/source/_posts/2003-01-06-blogging-tools-for-windows.markdown

 <h2>w.bloggar</h2>

 <a href="http://wbloggar.com/">w.bloggar</a> is freeware, weighs less than 2MB, and supports a multitude of blogging software.
 Setup went smooth and I was able to post after a few minutes.
-You can create new posts or edit your existing ones in <a href="/journal/archives/w.bloggar.gif" title="Screenshot of w.bloggar in action">colorized HTML</a> before saving them locally or remotely.
+You can create new posts or edit your existing ones in colorized HTML before saving them locally or remotely.

 The built-in FTP client for uploading files is easy to use, but unfortunatly makes it hard if you want to upload files to a directory other than the standard directory.